Chapters and verses of the Bible: Chapters

 Early manuscripts of the biblical texts did not contain the chapter and verse divisions in the numbered form familiar to modern readers.
 In antiquity Hebrew texts were divided into paragraphs (parashot) that were identified by two letters of the Hebrew alphabet.
 Peh (פ) indicated an "open" paragraph that began on a new line, while samekh (ס) indicated a "closed" paragraph that began on the same line after a small space.
 These two letters begin the Hebrew words open and closed, and are, themselves, open in shape (פ) and closed (ס).
 The earliest known witnesses of the Book of Isaiah from the Dead Sea Scrolls used parashot divisions, which differ slightly from the Masoretic divisions.

 The Hebrew Bible was also divided into some larger sections.
 In Israel, the Torah (its first five books) were divided into 154 sections so that they could be read through aloud in weekly worship over the course of three years.
 In Babylonia, it was divided into 53 or 54 sections (Parashat ha-Shavua) so it could be read through in one year.
-The New Testament was divided into topical sections known as kephalaia by the fourth century.
-Eusebius of Caesarea divided the gospels into parts that he listed in tables or canons.
+The New Testament was divided into topical sections known as kephalaia ('chapters, divisions') by the fourth century.
+Eusebius of Caesarea divided the gospels into parts that he listed in tables or canons (κανών, kanōn).
 Neither of these systems corresponds with modern chapter divisions.
 (See fuller discussions below.)

 Chapter divisions, with titles, are also found in the 9th-century Tours manuscript Paris Bibliothèque Nationale MS Lat.
 3, the so-called Bible of Rorigo.

 Cardinal archbishop Stephen Langton and Cardinal Hugo de Sancto Caro developed different schemas for systematic division of the Bible in the early 13th century.
 It is the system of Archbishop Langton on which the modern chapter divisions are based.

 While chapter divisions have become nearly universal, editions of the Bible have sometimes been published without them.
 Such editions, which typically use thematic or literary criteria to divide the biblical books instead, include John Locke's Paraphrase and Notes on the Epistles of St. Paul (1707), Alexander Campbell's The Sacred Writings (1826), Daniel Berkeley Updike's fourteen-volume The Holy Bible Containing the Old and New Testaments and the Apocrypha, Richard Moulton's The Modern Reader's Bible (1907), Ernest Sutherland Bates's The Bible Designed to Be Read as Living Literature (1936), The Books of the Bible (2007) from the International Bible Society (Biblica), Adam Lewis Greene's five-volume Bibliotheca (2014), and the ESV Reader's Bible (2016) from Crossway Books.